 Rosie Barry is the Designated Liasion Person (DLP) for Irish Squash and you can contact Rosie here – email@example.com

 Under the Children First Act 2015 (ROI) and the Children (NI) Order and Cooperating to Safeguarding Children and Young People 2017, all coaches are required to complete safeguarding training.
 Coaches in the Republic of Ireland are required to attend a Safeguarding 1 Basic Awareness workshop.
 This can be applied for through your Local Sports Partnership.
 (Search – Local Sports Partnership/safeguarding) and in Northern Ireland, Sport NI also provide the required training (contact your local council sports development officer for advice on accessing training).
+See link below to help you find a course.

 Sport Ireland Safe Sport App – SEE HERE